Elland – A TOWN HISTORY TRAIL

 The Viewpoint atop of the catsteps presents a wonderful panoramic vista of the Calder Valley.
 Along the river and canal banks there used to be many mills and kilns.
 It is said that when General Oglethorpe came with his troops from en route to Manchester in 1745, whilst repelling Bonnie Prince Charlie, his wife insisted upon seeing the view of the ‘Three Roads’ – Bank Bottom, Long Wall and Overgate.
 While she admired the view George Readyhough served the soldiers from a tub of galker (a locally brewed ale).

-Just beyond the Rising Sun is an old graveyard.
+Just beyond what the Rising Sun is an old graveyard.
 This belonged to the old Primitive Methodist Church, another of Elland’s demolished buildings.
 The Boggart Stone has been moved to this site.
 One side is very smooth because it has been worn down by boggarts sitting on their chair.

 On the opposite side of the road is The Fleece.
 The Fleece was originally built as a farmhouse and later became an inn.
 Another local legend claims that a man was chased and killed on the stairs where the blood stains remained for many years and no amount of scrubbing could obliterate them.
 Unfortunately the stairs were replaced during a refurbishment.
 At the back of the Fleece Inn a large barn used to house the legend of ‘Leathery Coit’.
 At night the doors slowly opened and out emerged a carriage pulled by four headless horses and driven furiously by a headless horseman.
 The vision, accompanied by a rush of wind however quiet the night, drove down Westgate, Church Street, Eastgate as far as Old Earth and then returned.